-Nicholas holds postgraduate degrees in Asian Studies and International Relations from the Australian National University and the University of Sydney respectively, and is a graduate of the Royal Military College of Australia.
+Nicholas holds masters degrees in Asian Studies and International Relations from the Australian National University and the University of Sydney respectively, and is a graduate of the Royal Military College of Australia.
 He has also studied Chinese at the Beijing International Studies University.

 Nicholas' peer-reviewed research has appeared in The China Journal, Place Branding and Public Diplomacy and China: an International Journal.
 He writes occasionally for several publications, inlcuding the Jamestown Foundation's China Brief, The Diplomat, New Zealand Security Magazine, The Public Diplomat, the USC Center on Public Diplomacy's CPD Blog and DiploFoundation's Internet Governance channel.

-His areas of research include propaganda and media in China, public diplomacy and soft power, nation branding and reputation, and interntional security and citizenship.
+His areas of research include propaganda and media in China, public diplomacy and soft power, terrorism, cyber conflict and interntional security.
 Nicholas' twitter handle is @nxdynon.

 Nicholas' insights have appeared in various international media publications (see selection below).
 He can be contacted at firstname.lastname@example.org.